 Some of these dog books share heartwarming stories that really capture the love that a person can hold for a dog.
 Trust me when I say that everyone that has ever owned a dog can relate to the stories in these books.

 They're well written and very easy to read.
 These best books about dogs also have one other thing in common – they're written from the heart.
-If you're looking for a feel good story about man's best friend, these books are exactly what you're looking for.
+If you're looking for a feel-good story about a man's best friend, these books are exactly what you're looking for.

 10 Best Books About Dogs

 1How it Works: The Dog (Ladybirds for Grown-Ups)

 by Jason Hazeley and Joel Morris

 This book is described as a nugget of wisdom from bestselling authors Jason Hazeley and Joel Morris.
 While this isn’t a novel, this delightful book is part of a series of Ladybird books, which have been specially created to help grown-ups with the modern world learn about them.

 How It Works: The Dog (Ladybirds for Grown-Ups) provides a comical yet true representation of all dogs you’ve probably encountered.
 Hazeley and Morris cleverly do this by comparing dogs to the human issue of existential angst.
 After all, do you know any dog that isn’t delighted by a simple walk, treat or cuddle?

 Although this book pokes fun, for the dog lovers out there, you’ll be happy to learn that everything written in this book about dogs is true.
 So you really can learn something!